pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     relaunch
     d = 100
     lt.a = 90
-    fd rt fd rt
+    rt fd rt fd
-    bk lt bk lt
+    lt bk lt bk

 Python itself objects if you explicitly try to say 't.left.angle = 90'.
 It will sayAttributeError: 'method' object has no ...
-So we round off what you're saying to become 'left_angle = 90' and we tell 't.left' to watch for that
+So we round off what you're saying to become 'left_angle = 90' and we tell our 't.left' to watch for you to say that

 Presently, to see all that we abbreviate for you, you can try